ARTICLE 55 - Sessional Lecturers

 55:02 Within twenty-one (21) working days from July 1, each sessional lecturer, sessional lecturer in Nursing and sessional lecturer in Visual Arts will be sent a Letter of Appointment which shall be signed by the President and shall specify the terms and conditions of the appointment and the salary.
 This letter shall be sent electronically with a hard copy to follow.

-55:03 (a) The appropriate Dean, on the recommendation of the Head, after the Head’s consultation with sessional lecturer member(s), shall assign and schedule her/his duties and shall advise each sessional lecturer member of her/his assignment on or before March 15.
+55:03 (a) The appropriate Dean, on the recommendation of the Head, after the Head’s consultation with sessional lecturer member(s), shall assign and schedule the member’s duties and shall advise each sessional lecturer member of their assignment on or before March 15.

-(b) Sessional lecturers shall be scheduled to teach six (6) credit courses during the Fall and Winter Semesters.
-Except that where the sessional lecturer at the expiry of the previous Agreement had a teaching load of five (5) courses she/he shall maintain the right to elect to teach her/his five (5) course teaching load with the salary adjustment stipulated in Article S.
+(b) Sessional lecturers appointed for a nine (9) month period shall be scheduled to teach six (6) credit courses during the Fall and Winter Semesters.
+Except that where the sessional lecturer at the expiry of the previous Agreement had a teaching load of five (5) courses they shall maintain the right to elect to teach their five (5) course teaching load with the salary adjustment stipulated in Article S.

-(c) Sessional lecturers in Nursing shall be scheduled to teach from 416 to 624 hours during the Fall and Winter semesters.
+(c) Sessional lecturers appointed for a nine (9) month period in Nursing shall be scheduled to teach from 416 to 624 hours during the Fall and Winter semesters.
 A sessional lecturer in Nursing who at the expiry of the previous Agreement had a teaching load of 300 hours or more and of between 416 and 624 hours of clinical instruction shall maintain the right to elect to continue such a teaching load with the salary adjustment stipulated in Article S.

-(d) Sessional lecturers in Visual Arts shall be scheduled to teach four (4) studio courses during the Fall and Winter Semesters.
+(d) Sessional lecturers appointed for a nine (9) month period in Visual Arts shall be scheduled to teach four (4) studio courses during the Fall and Winter Semesters.

 55:04 The following Articles and Clauses of this Agreement shall apply to sessional lecturers: